austinsherron/nvim/TASKS.md

 - [ ] Configure layouts for individual telescope pickers, based on usability, and extensions, to the extent possible
 - [ ] Convert user commands to lua apis?
 - [ ] Add ability to open spectre in a arbitrary splits, own buffer, tab, modal, etc.
+- [ ] Add ability to specify max log size and to "retire" (update name to include date, or something similar) and create a new log file

 ### Fixes